 Juma was now very close; Kalulu noticed that he was not walking straight.
 "Perhaps he has come from the local bar," Kalulu said to himself.
 He watched him keenly, wondering why he was walking so close to the fence.
 Kalulu wanted to warn him but before he could do so, Juma staggered.
 What happened next made Kalulu tremble with fear.
-He saw Juma fly in the air before he fell to the ground with a thud.
-He groaned once then went still.
+He saw Juma fly in the air before he fell to the ground.
+He cried out once then went still.
 Kalulu began crying and shouting for help at the same time.
 Juma must have touched the wires.

 Kalulu could not move from where he stood.
 It was as if he had been planted on the spot.
 People heard the shouting and came running.
-No one dared touch Juma.
-They merely stood there and stared.
-Then his daughter who was about ten years old pushed her way through the crowd and fell on her father, sobbing and calling him.
+No one had the courage to touch Juma.
+They just stood there and watched.
+Then his daughter who was about ten years old pushed her way through the crowd and fell on her father, weeping and calling him.
 Her voice worked like magic.
-He stirred a little, then opened his eyes.
-"He's alive!" someone shouted excitedly.
+He turned a little, then opened his eyes "He's alive!" someone shouted excitedly.